-This handout answers some of the questions you may have during your radiation treatment.
+This handout answers some questions you may have during your radiation treatment.
 If you have other questions or concerns, please talk with your care provider.
-Or, talk with the radiation team during your weekly clinic visit, also called "doctor day."
+You can also talk with the radiation team during your weekly clinic visit, also called "doctor day."